pimutils/khal/doc/source/news/khal09.rst

 This is probably the biggest release of khal to date, that is, the one with the most changes since the last release.
 This changes are made up of a bunch of bug fixes and enhancements.
-Unfortunately, some of these break backwards compatibiliy, many of which will make themselves noticeable, because your config file will no longer be valid, consult the changelog_ or the documentation_.
+Unfortunately, some of these break backwards compatibility, many of which will make themselves noticeable, because your config file will no longer be valid, consult the changelog_ or the documentation_.
 Noticable is also, that command `agenda` has been renamed to `list`

 Some of the larger changes include, among others, new configuration options on how events are printed (thanks to first time contributor Taylor Money) and a new